The Hokitika Gorge Walk (2026 Guide)

 Photos on the swing bridges are also a popular choice.
 Get it on the right angle and the blue colour in the water below really stands out in contrast of the bridge and surrounding bush.

-Note: The bridges are small so do not block the bridge to take photos when other people are waiting to cross.
+Note: The bridges are small so please do not block the bridge to take photos when other people are waiting to cross.

 Blue water of the Hokitika Gorge